The author is a guitarist and bassist with over 35 years of experience as a musician.

 SE Series instruments bring all the good stuff PRS is known for in a more affordable package.
-In this case we are looking at a fantastic acoustic guitar, the SE Angelus Standard.
+In this case, we are looking at a fantastic acoustic guitar, the SE Angelus A55E.

-This is a guitar with a solid Sitka Spruce top, mahogany back and sides and a rosewood fingerboard.
-It’s a classic tonewood profile, with the warmth of the mahogany, sweetness of the rosewood and punch of the spruce combining for the kind of ideal acoustic tone you’d expect from a PRS.
+This is a guitar with a solid Sitka Spruce top, quilted maple back and sides, mahogany neck, and an ebony fingerboard.
+It’s an interesting tonewood profile, with the warmth of the mahogany, the brightness of the rosewood and punch of the spruce combining for a crisp acoustic tone.
 However, this is a guitar with a few tricks up its sleeve.

 The single-cut design isn’t just attractive; it makes the guitar more comfortable to play in the higher registers.
 A bone nut and saddle let notes ring crystal clear.
 Those PRS birds as fretboard inlays are pretty cool too.

 If you’re looking for something just a little different than the typical dreadnought-style acoustic guitar this is one worth considering.
-I’ve always loved PRS gear, and the SE Angelus Standard won’t disappoint.
+I’ve always loved PRS gear, and the PRS SE Angelus A55E won’t disappoint.

 Just about every guitar in this review has a dreadnought body shape, so here’s a cool option for those more interested in large, jumbo-bodied acoustics.

-Guild is a guitar company with a strong reputation, known for quality acoustic instruments.
-Like Taylor and Martin they make some outstanding instruments at high price points.
+Guild is a guitar company with a strong reputation, known for its quality acoustic instruments.
+Like Taylor and Martin, they make some outstanding instruments at high price points.
 But, through their Westerly Collection, they present some great acoustics that are affordable for working players.